 What to Expect the Day of Surgery

-On the day of surgery, you will drop the cat at one of the clinic sites at 8 am.
+On the day of surgery, you will drop the cat at one of the clinic sites at 7:30 am.
 You will be asked to complete a surgical release before you are check-in.
 Once your paperwork is complete and you have checked in at the desk your pet will be admitted.
-Pick up is that afternoon.
+Pick up is the next morning at 8:30 am unless otherwise noted.
 You will pay when you check out and receive post-op instructions and medication.
 Don’t forget to bring an extra carrier!

 Cats receive a long-acting pain medication that lasts for several days so they do not need at-home pain medication administered post-op.